sbh4th/arph-2020/README.md

 # arph-2020
-materials for forthcoming paper in Annual Review of Public Health
+Data, code, and other materials for forthcoming paper in Annual Review of Public Health